psk97/nvda-dcf-valuation/README.md

 ## Why This Project

 Most student DCF projects stop at "here's a spreadsheet with a number in it."
-This one is built the way a first-year IB/ER analyst would actually be expected to build it: every assumption is sourced or explicitly justified, every formula is traceable, the model recalculates cleanly with zero errors, and the valuation is presented as a *range* driven by explicit, quantified sensitivities — not a single false-precision price target.
+This one is built the way a first-year IB/ER analyst would actually be expected to build it: every assumption is sourced or explicitly justified, every formula is traceable, the model recalculates cleanly with zero errors, and the valuation is presented as a *range* driven by explicit, quantified sensitivities instead of a single false-precision price target.

 ## Key Findings